Semhal22/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2. Function that multiplies two integers
 3. Print numbers from 0 to 9
 4. Print numbers from 0 to 9 except 2 and 4
+5. Prints numbers from 0 to 14 ten times